ekremalpp/EasyShop/README.md

 Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to [Raymond] for continuous support and guidance.
-- A special thanks to Yigit Demirici and Emre AKARSU their dedication and teamwork.
+- A special thanks to Taha Bilmen his dedication and teamwork.